KierranFalloon/FootprintGame/README.md

 - Run `python setup.py build_ext --inplace install`.
 This uses the setup.py and requirements.txt file to `pip install` the (missing) requirements and compile the Cython / C code to an importable Python module.
 A log file is printed to catch errors if necessary.

 ## Usage
-Launch the game through `python src/game.py` or `cd src && python game.py`.
+Launch the game through `python src/game.py`.

 ## Acknowledgements